-The District maintains a complete personnel record for every current employee and former employee.
-The employee's personnel record shall be maintained in the County Superintendent's office.
+Policy History: Adopted on: Revised on: PERSONNEL employee's personnel record shall be maintained in the County Superintendent's office.
 An employee will be given access to his or her personnel records, according to the guidelines developed by the Board.
 Members of the Board, when authorized through Board action, may have access to cumulative personnel files.
 Counsel retained by the Board or the employee shall also have access to cumulative personnel file, when specifically authorized by the Board.